QC Solution Descriptions

 The selected error action is applied when the found % recovery is greater than the high limit or less than the low limit.
 The default failure flag is Q.

-Continuing Calibration Verifications can be included in an analysis by selecting them from the Sequence page.
+Continuing Calibration Verification QC tests can be included in an analysis by selecting them from the Sequence page.
 The action taken will depend upon the Error Action selection made on the QC page.

 Initial Calibration Verification (ICV)